elasticpath/elasticpath-dev/docs/studio/sign-up/getting-started-with-epcc.md

     - [Templates](/docs/commerce-manager/product-experience-manager/extending-products/templates)
     - [Catalogs](/docs/commerce-manager/product-experience-manager/catalogs/catalog-configuration)
 - Ensure that you have configured [Elastic Path Payments Powered by Stripe](/docs/commerce-manager/payments/ep-payments-powered-by-stripe) in Commerce Manager.
-- Ensure that the Stripe gateway is enabled in Studio to sucessfully perform the checkout process.
+- Ensure that the Stripe gateway is enabled in Studio to successfully perform the checkout process.
 For more information, see [Stripe Integration](/docs/studio/Integrations/Integrating-stripe).
-- (Optional) Ensure that you have set up an [Algolia integration](/docs/studio/Integrations/algolia) if you want to enable search indexing in your CX studio storefront.

 ## Procedure